 Yes, the top performing post on my blog these days is all about puppy diarrhea, home remedies, and when to call the vet.
 This post explains the various reasons behind the problem, with some home remedies.
 It also offers guidelines how long you can safely wait before you must call the veterinarian.
 Puppies are fragile little critters and diarrhea and/or puppy vomiting can turn deadly very quickly.

-Oh my, this is a real concern at my house these days!
-Bravo-Pup must have something in his mouth, it seems, pretty much all the time.
-We go outside for a potty break, and he first must find a stick or rock to carry around.
-In the house, his chew toys must be supervised to be sure small pieces aren’t ingested.
+Oh my, this is a real concern at my house!
+Bravo-Pup always had to have something in his mouth, it seems, pretty much all the time.
+We’d go outside for a potty break, and he had to find a stick or rock to carry around.
+In the house, I have to supervise Shadow’s chew toys and keep the cat toys out of reach so he doesn’t eat them.
 This post details the dangers of swallowed inedibles, the signs of problems, and what you can do if you see your pooch gulp the wrong thing.

 This topic ranking so high in popularity surprises me.
 There must be a LOT of happy tail-waggers out there!
 If your Labrador or other tail-injury-prone pooch needs trauma attention, this post offers some tips for treating your pup’s injured ass-ets.